rongi/async-task/README.md

 async-task for Android
 ===========================

-It is a lightweight and easy to use replacement for standard Android async tasks.
-And more simple and straitforward than RxJava.
+This small library does the same thing AsyncTask does – runs some code on background thread and get result back to the main thread.
+But it is simpler, cleaner, easier to understand, strait-forward to use, hides no arcane knowledge (like how exactly cancel() works in AsyncTask).
+And it is more simple and straitforward than RxJava.

+I've been using this small snippet for years and it worked pretty well for me.

 Basic usage
 ===========